btabaska/employee_management_system/README.md

 1. Clone the Project from GitHub
 2. Open the project in the terminal of your choice and naviagate to the root project directory.
 3. Run NPM install to download all dependancies.
+4. Navigate to ./employee_management_system/db/ and open schema.sql in the MySQL editor of your choice and execute the script.
-4. Run the project with "node server.js"
+5. Run the project with "node server.js"
-5. Follow the prompts.
+6. Follow the prompts.

 ## Usage